davidjbradshaw/auto-console-group/README.md

 microtask runs after the main task has terminated.
 The current log group will be displayed after the error, rather than in front of it.

-To overcome this limitation, you can create an Error Boundary, which will catch any runtime error and included them in the current console group.
+To overcome this limitation, you can create an Error Boundary, which will catch runtime errors and included them in the current console group.

 ```js